-Which NYC Guardianship Is Right For Me?
+Which NYC Guardianship Is Right for Me: Article 81 or 17-A?

-SCPA Article 17-A Guardianships – Article 17-A guardianships are mostly thought by parents of intellectually disabled or developmentally disabled children who are about to turn 18.
-Those parents use guardianship as a tool to extend their care and control after the disabled person reaches the age of majority.
+Article 17-A guardianships are most often sought by parents of intellectually or developmentally disabled children who are about to turn 18.
+Parents use the guardianship as a tool to continue their care and decision-making authority after the child reaches the age of majority and would otherwise be treated as a legal adult.

-An SCPA 17-A guardianship is granted by the Surrogate’s Court.
-It can include guardianship of the person, property, or both.
-A 17-A guardian is authorized to make healthcare decisions.
+An SCPA 17-A guardianship is granted by the Surrogate's Court.
+It can cover guardianship of the person, the property, or both, and a 17-A guardian is authorized to make healthcare decisions.
+Typically, the assets of a 17-A ward are held in a custodial account administered jointly with the clerk of the Surrogate's Court unless the court fixes a bond, and every disbursement requires the clerk's endorsement.

 How to Choose Between the Two